AndriiZakharenko/move-spider/README.md

 ### Description

-- Moveв the spider to the cursor on click
+- Moved the spider to the cursor on click

 ### Stack